Raghavvram/notes/CN/QUIC.md

 2. **Integrated Security:** Since QUIC mandates encryption by default, all HTTP/3 traffic is secure from the outset, simplifying security management compared to previous versions that required separate TLS handshakes.

 3. **Faster Connection Setup:** With 0-RTT capabilities for repeat connections, returning users experience significantly faster loading times as their browsers can send requests immediately upon reconnection.

-In summary, QUIC improves web performance by reducing latency through efficient handshakes, supporting multiplexed streams without head-of-line blocking, ensuring built-in security with TLS integration, and providing robust error handling—all while leveraging UDP's lightweight nature.
-This makes it particularly well-suited for modern web applications that demand speed and reliability.